SAP/luigi/docs/navigation-parameters-reference.md

 ### globalSearchCenteredCancelButton
 - **type**: string
 - **description**: defines the label of the cancel button.
 It will be displayed if you want to hide the search field on a smaller viewport.
+This property is only available if `searchFieldCentered` is active.
+Default value is `cancel` and this property is optional.
 - **since**: NEXTRELEASE

 ### searchFieldCentered